KRFN

-KRFN (100.9 MHz) is a commercial FM radio station licensed to Sparks, Nevada and broadcasting to the Reno–Sparks metropolitan area.
+KRFN (100.9 FM) is a commercial radio station licensed to Sparks, Nevada and broadcasting to the Reno–Sparks metropolitan area.
 The station is owned by the Evans Broadcast Company, Inc. and it airs an adult contemporary radio format branded as "Fun 101."

 KRFN has studios and offices on East Plumb Lane in Reno.
 Its transmitter is in the Steamboat Hills section of Reno, near Interstate 580.
 KRFN is a Class A FM station, which means it is limited in power to 6,000 watts.
 Programming is also heard on 250 watt FM translator K286AG at 105.1 in Carson City.

 History

 On July 1, 1983, the station first signed on as KNAA.
 It was owned by Donald S. Beck, who served as its General Manager, Sales Manager and Program Director.
 The station broadcast at only 300 watts and carried an adult contemporary format.
 It was later sold to Johnson Broadcasting, which also owned AM 1270 KPLY (now KBZZ).
 The format remained adult contemporary but the call sign changed to KKMR.

 In 1993, the station changed call letters to KNDE, airing a soft rock format.

 In March 1998, the station was acquired by Salt Broadcasting, which already owned 100.1 KTHX-FM, an adult album alternative station also serving the Reno media market.
 Salt Broadcasting switched 100.9's call letters to KRZQ, and began airing an alternative rock music format, branded as "Reno's New Rock Alternative."

 At 12 noon on September 12, 2011, KRZQ changed to a hot adult contemporary format.
 KRZQ began calling itself "Reno's Best Music Mix" and "Mix 100.9."
 The change in format did not result in immediate job losses, as many personalities started simply using different names.
 The hot adult contemporary was designed to fill the void from when KLCA dropped it for contemporary hit radio by July 2011.
 On September 28, 2011, KRZQ changed call letters to KMXW, to go with the "Mix 100.9" branding.